jgoralcz/MGDB/README.md

 1) The first optimization is a minor optimization on joins.
 Instead of joining on multiple attributes, I chose to make an autoincrementing index and make the joins easier.

 2) The second optimization is adding indexes to commonly used attributes especially when used on a where clause.
+While some attributes have a UNIQUE constraint, mysql sometimes doesn't add the index.
+I had to add a normal index on top of a unique constraint for Series.
+I wanted to play it safe, so I did this for most of them as well.
-While some attributes have a UNIQUE constraint, these already create indexes.
-However, in this deliverable, you can see that an index was added to nearly every table where a name attribute is applicable.
+Additionally, in this deliverable, you can see that an index was added to nearly every table where a name attribute is applicable.
 Examples include (but not limited to): `CREATE INDEX idx_company_name ON Companies(name);`, `CREATE INDEX idx_english_name ON Games(english_name);` and more.

-3) Thirdly, we added prepared statements in a properties file to (1) add separation of concerns (why would we hardcode a string without it being a file??) and (2) now the database can execute partially compiled/cached statements.
+3) Thirdly, we added prepared statements in the rdbm.properties file to (1) add separation of concerns (why would we hardcode a string without it being a file??) and (2) now the database can execute partially compiled/cached statements.